League:

 The club opted for an all-yellow home strip.
 This 'home' variation was last seen in 2012/13.

-The yellow/blue colour combination was unique to Oxford United, although the retro-style collars and the sleeve detail were typical of the Puma kits seen elsewhere amongst professional clubs.
+Whilst the yellow and blue color combination was unique to Oxford United, the retro-style collars and sleeve detailing were reminiscent of Puma kits commonly seen among other professional clubs.

 Under 18 players were required to wear shirts that did not feature either the Singha beer logo or the Skybet competition sleeve patches.